-Here is a perfect green-living tip: Easy DIY window insulation you can install yourself, in 4-5 minutes from start to finish for very low cost, using bubble wrap!
+Here is a perfect green-living tip: This Easy DIY window insulation project you can install yourself.
+In 4-5 minutes from start to finish for very low cost, using bubble wrap!

 photo credit | idea source: Built it Solar *